MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 :::image type="content" border="true" source="./media/concept-authentication-methods/upload-error-example.png" alt-text="Screenshot of upload error example."

 To determine the error message, be sure and select **View Details**.
 The **Hardware token status** blade opens and provides the summary of the status of the upload.
-It shows that there was a failure (or multiple failures).
-See the following example:
+It shows that there's been a failure, or multiple failures, as in the following example:

 :::image type="content" border="true" source="./media/concept-authentication-methods/oath-tokens.png" alt-text="Screenshot of status example."

-To determine the cause of the failure listed, make sure to check the checkbox next to the status you want to view, which activates the **Download** option to then download a CSV file that contains the error identified.
+To determine the cause of the failure listed, make sure to click the checkbox next to the status you want to view, which activates the **Download** option.
+This downloads a CSV file that contains the error identified.

 :::image type="content" border="true" source="./media/concept-authentication-methods/error-example.png" alt-text="Screenshot of download error example."

-The file downloaded should be named **Failures_filename.csv** where _filename_ is the name of the file uploaded.
-It downloads to your default downloads directory for your browser.
-Once open, it provides the error that needs to be addressed.
+The downloaded file is named **Failures_filename.csv** where _filename_ is the name of the file uploaded.
+It's saved to your default downloads directory for your browser.

 :::image type="content" border="true" source="./media/concept-authentication-methods/download-status-example.png" alt-text="Screenshot of download status example."

-In this example, it was that the user didn't exist in the tenant directory:
+This example shows the error identified as a user who doesn't currently exist in the tenant directory:

 :::image type="content" border="true" source="./media/concept-authentication-methods/error-reason-example.png" alt-text="Screenshot of error reason example."

-Once the errors listed are addressed, the CSV can be uploaded again to process successfully.
-The status information for each attempt remains for 30 days, or they can be manually removed by checking the checkbox next to the status and then clicking **Delete status** if so desired.
+Once you've addressed the errors listed, upload the CSV again until it processes successfully.
+The status information for each attempt remains for 30 days.
+The CSV can be manually removed by clicking the checkbox next to the status, then selecting **Delete status** if so desired.

-## Determine OATH token registration type in mysecurityinfo
+## Determine OATH token registration type

-Users can manage and add OATH token registrations by acc    essing https://aka.ms/mysecurityinfo or by selecting Security info from My Account.
+Users can manage and add OATH token registrations by accessing [mysecurityinfo](https://aka.ms/mysecurityinfo) or by selecting **Security info** from **My account**.
 Specific icons are used to differentiate whether the OATH token registration is hardware or software based.

 Token registration type | Icon |
 ------ | ------ |